Getting Started With SKL

 represented by URIs (eg. https://example.com/data/TicketmasterAccount

 ).
-In entities.json, which you copied or reviewed earlier, there are Schemas which contain the OpenAPI specifications and security credentials for each API.
-In mappings.json, there are mappings which relate each Integration with the getEvents Verb.
+In , which you copied or reviewed earlier, there are Schemas which contain the and for each API.
+In , there are mappings which relate each with the .
 Together, these entities and mappings inform the SKL JS Engine how to map the parameters of the getEvents

 Verb to the parameters of each API, send a properly formatted web request to the API, and map the response of the API into our standardized Event Noun.